silverdavi/unpopular-science-book/writing_rules.md

 - ✗ "structure of the argument," "underlying structure," "mathematical structure" Use specific synonyms: "framework," "organization," "pattern," "relationship," "architecture," "configuration."

 **Avoid Repetition**: Do not repeat explanations or phrasing across adjacent sections or sentences.
 Each sentence must advance content.
+Remove:
+- Redundant concluding sentences that merely restate what was just explained
+- Paragraphs that circle back to already-covered material
+- Multiple explanations of the same concept in different words
+- Summary sentences at the end of sections (save summaries for summary.tex)

+**Watch for Overused Domain Words**: In technical chapters, certain domain-specific words can become crutches.
+Monitor and vary usage of:
+- In computer science: "processor," "memory," "cache," "architectural," "speculative/speculatively"
+- In physics: "quantum," "relativistic," "fundamental," "observer"
+- In mathematics: "topological," "geometric," "algebraic" Replace with synonyms where possible: "CPU/hardware" for processor, "storage" for memory, "execution" for speculative operation.

 **Personal Voice in Commentary**: Allow more personal, reflective voice in commentary sections and sidenotes while maintaining technical accuracy in main content.

+**Accessibility Without Dumbing Down**: When introducing technical concepts:
+- Use concrete analogies for abstract concepts (warehouse for memory hierarchy, assembly line for pipelines)
+- Define technical terms naturally in context on first use
+- Progress from familiar to unfamiliar (web browser → instructions → memory → caches)
+- Make stakes concrete with relatable examples (banking passwords, private photos) rather than abstract "sensitive data"
+- Ensure the first page is accessible to readers without domain expertise

 ## Mathematical and Technical Rules